dnolan1993/rock-paper-scissors-game/README.md

   Hidden Icons
    <ul>
     <li>
-     The Hidden Icons are the buttons where the user can select which character they want to play against the opponent but unlike the game icons they only appear half way through the game (when user has 5 turns remaining).
+     The Hidden Icons are the buttons where the user can select which character they want to play against the opponent but unlike the game icons, they only appear halfway through the game (when the user has 5 turns remaining).
     </li>
     <li>
-     When hovered over the icons enlarge to show the user clearly which character they are chosing.
+     When hovered over the icons enlarge to show the user clearly which character they are choosing.
     </li>
    </ul>
  </li>